Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/03-agg-having.md

 * Which albums in our database have more than 10 songs?
 * Which email addresses appear more than once in our table?

+## Example

+Let's try to answer the first question.

 ### music.AlbumTrack